facephi/sdk-mobile-documentation/docs/ios/Tracking_Component.md

 pod 'FPHISDKMainComponent', '~> 1.5.0'
 ```

-To install the Selphi component, the following entry must be included in the application Podfile:
+To install the Tracking component, the following entry must be included in the application Podfile:

 ```
 pod 'FPHISDKTrackingComponent', '~> 1.5.0'